 10. Look up synonyms, antonyms

-Synonyms are words that have the same or similar meaning to each other.
+Synonyms are words that have the same or similar meanings to each other.
 They can replace a word to create variety in sentence structure and avoid repetition.

 Antonyms are words that have opposite meanings, for example, big and small.
 They can be used to create variety in sentence structure and avoid repetition.

 A dictionary is a great place to start when you learn new words.
-You can find synonyms, antonyms, and word definitions to broaden your vocabulary.
+To broaden your vocabulary, you can find synonyms, antonyms, and word definitions.

 If a word is unfamiliar to you, it’s’ useful to research its meaning and linguistic roots.
 When you use this method, you’re also likely to discover other related words worth learning.

 Azizul Hakim is the founder & CEO of englishfinders.com.
 He is a passionate writer, English instructor, and content creator.
 He has completed his graduation and post-graduation in English language and literature.